MrArgote/spring16/_posts/one/2016-05-24-Screen-Time.md

 ---
-class: 英一
 day: twelve
 ---

 - Reminder
-- Today's Jinggao (警告)
+- Review of Simple Sentences
 - The Beauty and The Beast
 - Kids Try Yoga

-Reminder
+## Reminder

 Make Dropbox folder.

-警告 for Ren.
+## Review of Simple Sentences, Made of Pronouns and Verbs

 代名詞 = Pronouns
-1 singular        -  I
+1st person singular        -  I
-2 singular/plural - you
+2nd person singular/plural - you
-3 singular        -  he
+3rd person singular        -  he
-3 singular        - she
+3rd person singular        - she
-3 singular        - it
+3rd person singular        - it
-1 plural          - we
+1st person plural          - we
-3 plural          - they
+3rd person plural          - they

 The desk is beautiful.